 LK adds: Please click on Thirumandham Kunnu Bhagavathi's connection to Kailas-Mansarovar

-Be sure to take the blessings of Sree Thirumandham Kunnu Bhagavathy before you go on your Kailas Yatra.
+Be sure to take HER blessings before you embark on your Kailas Yatra.